 Step 4: Go to the initial interview

-Step 6: Go to the background interview
+Step 6: Complete background investigation and interview

 WILL I NEED TO WORK HOLIDAYS?